SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-08-yle-advice.md

 Omicron: its rate of infection, severity, vaccine evasion experiments, and so on. <sup id="fn1a">[[1]](#fn1)</sup>

 All very interesting.
-I'm not going to tell you about any of that.
+I'm not going to tell you about any of it.

 Instead, I'm going to tell you her extremely well-informed and useful advice (emphasis added):